Outrage grows over the shooting of a Black teenager who rang the wrong doorbell

 "He parked in the driveway, went up to the door and rang the doorbell," his aunt Faith Spoonmore said in a video posted to social media.
 "The man inside opened up the door and shot him in the head through the glass door.
 When Raphael was on the ground, he shot him again."
 Those details were repeated Sunday by Lee Merritt, a civil rights lawyer representing Yarl's family.

 Yarl was seriously injured but was able to run to a neighbor's house for help, his aunt said.
-As of Monday, he remains hospitalized.
+He was hospitalized for three nights.

 Citing the ongoing investigation, police refused to release details about the shooting, including how many times Yarl was shot or where he was injured.
 Police also declined to say whether the homeowner called 911.